davidgb9716/data-science/czech-universities/README.md

 ## 01. Business Understanding

 The first step in the CRISP-DM Methodology is Business Understanding.
+In this step, our goal is to understand the business problem; what we hope to gather from the data in order to get a solution.

 ### Questions to answer at the end of the methodology
 - What was the biggest cause of not graduating?